PanaitStelian/-proiectGit/manual_testing_jira_temu.md

 <h3>1.6.
 Test Execution </h3>

-Test cases are executed on the created test Cycle summary: **(inserati aici numele cycle-ului pe care l-ati creat)**
+Test cases are executed on the created test Cycle summary: Test cases for creating an account.

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**

-The following is a summary of the bugs that have been found **(inserati o lista cu titlurile bug-urilor identificate impreuna cu prioritatea si severitatea fiecaruia)**
+The following is a summary of the bugs that have been found
+1. <The application does not accept the payment method I used> is the first bug, and its priority is Medium.
+2. <When creating a new account with valid data, if you do not enter a valid email address in the "Email address" field, the platform does not display an error message> is the second bug, and its priority is High.

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.